ajulker09/LeetCode-Practice/readme.md

 ---
-#  Practice: Ahmed Julkernain
+# LeetCode Practice: Ahmed Julkernain

 Every summer I tell myself I am going to start leetcoding.
 Summer has now become fall and I have finally started.
+This is a

 - **Arrays and Strings**
   - Prefix Sum: 6 problems solved